Employer of Record

 Payroll Cycle

-In France, the payroll process generally operates on a monthly basis, with employees receiving their salaries on the last working day of each month.
+In France, the payroll process generally operates on a monthly basis, with employees receiving their salaries monthly.
+In practice, employers often pay on the last working day of the month or on a fixed monthly payday.

 Personal Income Tax in France